 Get a Free Case ReviewSubterranean vs. Aerial Infestations

 Another common defense is claiming the termites flew in (aerial) and didn't cross their treated barrier (subterranean).
-However, true aerial infestations are rare without a ground connection for moisture.
-We use biology to track moisture sources and prove that the termites traveled from the ground—where the chemical barrier should have stopped them.
+However, we typically prove that the infestation originated from the ground because the home was not properly treated.